kirill-konshin/next-redux-wrapper/README.md

 4. Follow [NextJS 6 upgrade instructions](https://github.com/zeit/next.js/issues/4239) for all your components (`props.router` instead of `props.url` and so on)

-That's it, your project should now work same as before.
+That's it.
+Your project should now work the same as before.

 ## Resources